Maharaja Sayajirao University of Baroda

 The university offers undergraduate, postgraduate, and doctoral programs.
 It houses 89 departments spread over 6 campuses (2 rural and 4 urban) covering 275 acres of land.

+The university alumni includes 1 Nobel laureate as well.

 History

 The university has its origins in the Baroda College, established in 1881 by Baroda State.
 The main building, which houses the Faculty of Arts, was designed by Robert Fellowes Chisholm in Indo-Saracenic architecture style, in a fusion of Indian and Byzantine arches and domes in brick and polychrome stone.
 The main dome on the convocation hall was modelled after the great dome of the Gol Gumbaz in Bijapur.

 Pratap Singh Gaekwad of Baroda, the last Maharaja of the erstwhile Baroda State, founded the university in 1949 on the wishes of his grandfather, Maharaja Sayajirao Gaekwad III, and settled the Sir Sayajirao Diamond Jubilee and Memorial Trust, which caters to the education and other needs of people of the former Baroda State.

 Faculty of Education and Psychology

 This faculty is established for the development of teachers of child psychology.
 Its departments include: